Q&A

 German terms

-Blue Card EU (blue card) is a special type of residence permit for highly qualified workers from outside the EU.
+Blaue Karte EU (Blue Card) is a special residence title for highly qualified workers from outside the EU.
+Legal basis: §18g Aufenthaltsgesetz, implementing EU Directive 2021/1883.

 Requirements